 - Bake a cake and invite friends and neighbors over to help finish it.
 This is a great way to get a play date going is to invite friends with kids over.

 Kindness to your coworkers

 - Buy a dozen donuts for everyone.
-A co-worker recently walked around with a box of donut holes in hand.
+A co-worker of mine regularly walked around with a box of donuts in hand.
 What a great start to a work day!

 - Treat a coworker to a mid-day coffee run.